 Kagbeni lying at an altitude of just over 2800m is also as far as you can go into Mustang without a (costly) "Upper Mustang permit".
 The mighty Nilgiri peaks look down on Kagbeni, yet Kagbeni is 'behind' the Himalayas and protected by the mountains from the monsoon.
 You can literally see for yourself where the Himalayas end and the arid, desert landscapes of the Tibetan plateau begin.
 This 'other worldly' landscape is nothing short of spectacular.
 The hills are a multitude of shades, and the strong winds carve the steep sides of the Kali Gandaki into fascinating, natural sculptures.
 This is the land of the Lammergeir and Golden Eagle.
 The former is readily seen, particularly in the mornings riding the thermals.
 As this is also one of the lowest natural crossing points of the Himalayas, birds migrating from India to Tibet use this route in large numbers.
 Good news for the Golden Eagles.

-As well as exploring Kagbeni at a leisurely place, you can also venture onto the river bed and look for fossils of sea creatures.
+As well as exploring Kagbeni at a leisurely place, you can also venture onto the vast river bed and look for fossils of sea creatures.
 We're serious.
 This river bed at 2800m was once the bottom of the Tethys Sea.
-We can't promise, but usually your guide will be able to take you into the 'forbidden zone' for a day walk to a tiny Mustang village an hour or so further up the valley.
+Usually your guide will be able to take you into the 'forbidden zone' for a day walk to a tiny Mustang village an hour or so further up the valley.
 It's on the 'other' side of the valley and as it's neither on the trekking or jeep route to Lo Manthang it's anything but touristy and thus a great place to observe Mustang life unchanged.
-Chances are your guide will also be able to gain an 'invite' into a locals home for a brew and biccies.

 Zoom in and out, or select enlarged view.Click the icons on the map to see the locations